taoteh1221/healthy-homemade-freezable-meals/README.txt

 -Evenly layer the veggies on top of everything

--Add the water as-needed, and stir well until fully mixed
+-Add the chicken broth and water as-needed, and stir well until fully mixed

 -Cook on high for 4 hours, stirring well hourly or more (to evenly cook the rice, which can settle to bottom)